GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/unit-testing/index.md

 [Unit testing][unit-testing] allows small sections of code to be tested in isolation from the rest of your extension, and outside of the browser.
-For example, you could write a unit test to ensure that a helper method correctly writes a value to storage when called.
+For example, you could write a unit test to ensure that a helper method correctly writes a value to storage.

 Code written without using extension APIs can be tested as normal, using a framework such as [Jest][jest].
 To make code easier to test this way, consider using techniques such as